 If your vehicle was damaged in the accident, you might be able to recover the cost of repairs.

 Punitive damages are those that are awarded to punish the defendant for their actions.
-They are not typically awarded in minor car accident cases.
+They are not typically awarded in minor car accident case as there must be egregious factors involved in the collision, such as driving under the influence.

 An experienced car accident lawyer can help you recover the compensation you deserve.
 Contact us today for a free consultation.